zackisbell/crystal-math/README.md

 Published 1-12-2025
 Coded in **Visual Studio Code**.
 Built with **Tailwind CSS**.

-A simple Tailwind project following a [tutorial by smoljames](https://youtu.be/W-LDhPyv478).
+A simple Tailwind project following a <a href=https://youtu.be/W-LDhPyv478 target="_blank">tutorial by smoljames</a>.

 ## Reasons you should star the repo!